Dear pet owners, pet sitters, and pet lovers around the world,

 Throughout my professional pet sitting years, I met many interesting people and pets and developed my business primarily as a "lifestyle" business, which I think is something more people are doing these days.
 I received two awards during the time on was on the NAPPS Board.
 My favorite award was the one for "embodying the spirit of NAPPS".
 To me, that award said I had "heart" and so receiving it gave me joy.

 Another opportunity that came my way during my time as a professional pet sitter was being a guest on a radio station.
-It started out as a one-time guest appearance, and then twice, and then after a while, I was asked to come on monthly.
 It was a lot of fun and increased my local exposure as a pet sitting professional.
+See the complete story in this post: https://www.preciouspetsct.com/post/how-i-landed-a-radio-gig-as-a-pet-sitter-without-any-radio-experience .

 I've also taught "How to Start Your Own Pet Sitting Business" classes for New London Continuing Education and Middletown Adult Education here in Connecticut.
 Teaching these classes has helped me share the knowledge and wisdom I've gained over the years with those considering going into the field of pet sitting.